 Kinesthetic learners prefer to be “moving and doing” and are frequently called “do-ers” because they respond best to being active when learning.
 If you have ever had a classmate that could not sit still during class, and always had to be up doing something, that person was probably a kinesthetic learner.

-I continued on with my investigation, noticing that he takes his time to process information and responds better to touch and action than to words.
+I continued on with my investigation of NLP VAK modalities, noticing that he takes his time to process information and responds better to touch and action than to words.
 To further my belief that he is a generally kinesthetic person, I took into account that he is a mechanic who prefers to learn by doing and usually teaches himself.

 Each of us gives indicators to which form of processing we prefer.
 We do this with the words we choose to use.
 We can’t help it, because if that is the way that we are processing the information, then that is how we are also going to communicate.